EdgarOrtegaRamirez/nvim-config/README.md

 git clone git@github.com:charly-palencia/nvim-config.git ~/.config/nvim
 ```

-Then, open NeoVim using `nvim` and run the command `:PlugInstall`.
+Then, open Neovim using `nvim` and run the command `:PlugInstall`.
 It will install all the plugins into `./init.vim` file.

 ## Get healthy